Travel by Bus From Singapore to Malacca (Melaka)

 • and then getting off the bus with your bags for Malaysia passport control

-But afterward, you can sit back and relax dreaming of your Malaysian adventure of culinary spicy foods and learning the history of Malacca.
+Afterwards, you can sit back and relax, dreaming of your Malaysian adventure of culinary spicy foods and learning the history of Malacca.

 Fabulous Foods of Ipoh